About EMA

 27 Oct 2025

-Investing in emerging low-carbon energy technologies will allow us to gain a first-mover advantage when they eventually become commercially viable.
+Investing in emerging low-carbon energy technologies will allow us to be fast followers when they become commercially viable.

 Overview

-Technologies such as hydrogen and geothermal energy can potentially help us further reduce our carbon emissions.
+Technologies such as hydrogen, geothermal energy, nuclear energy, and carbon capture and storage (CCS) can potentially help us further reduce our carbon emissions.
 We are currently exploring these technologies to ensure we are ready to harness them if they become technically and commercially viable in the future.

 Hydrogen